stylify/web/content/blog/style-your-next-js-website-faster-with-stylify-css.md

 Stylify watches any change in the `js` files and generates css into the `styles/stylify.css`.
 If you add a selector like `font-size:24px` the CSS will be automatically updated 🎉.

-Go ahead and try Stylify directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-nextjs-template?devtoolsheight=33&file=pages%2Findex.js) 💡.
+Go ahead and try Stylify CSS directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-nextjs-template?devtoolsheight=33&file=pages%2Findex.js) 💡.

 ### Components
 Templates bloated with utility selectors are hard to read.
 Stylify allows you to define components directly in files, where they are used through [content options](https://stylifycss.com/docs/get-started#defining-a-component) (expects javascript object without brackets) or in the [compiler config](https://stylifycss.com/docs/get-started#defining-a-component).